 In an episode of The Transformers, Megatron builds a clone of Optimus Prime to lure the Autobots to their doom.
 Just when he manages to convince the others that he's the real thing, they get word that Spike is in trouble.
 Megatron, trying to keep his plans on track, says that Spike is unimportant, cluing the others in that he's fake.

-In the Darkwing Duck episode "Battle of the Brain Teasers", Launchpad initially doesn't believe Gosalyn when she informs him on hat-shaped aliens that have taken over the bodies of Drake Mallard and Honker, even after seeing them with the hats.
-It's not until the hat that's taken over Drake has him change into his Darkwing Duck outfit, without his regular hat, that Launchpad becomes convinced, because the hat-shaped alien doesn't match the outfit and "DW would never wear a hat that clashes with the rest of his outfit".
+In the Darkwing Duck episode "Battle of the Brain Teasers", Launchpad initially doesn't believe Gosalyn when she informs him that hat-shaped aliens that have taken over the bodies of Drake Mallard and Honker, even after seeing them with the hats.
+It's not until the hat that's taken over Drake has him change into his Darkwing Duck outfit - without his regular hat - that Launchpad becomes convinced, because the hat-shaped alien doesn't match the outfit and "DW would never wear a hat that clashes with the rest of his outfit".